-3.2.2 Selective Capacity Reassignment (SCR)

-This concept also requires tolerance intervals for the blocking probabilities of the b2b traffic aggregates.
-When the network capacity is assigned for the first time, all TE tunnels are dimensioned such that the corresponding blocking probabilities result to planned values, e.g. 10^{-3} for all aggregates.
+2) Selective Capacity Reassignment (SCR): This concept requires tolerance intervals for the blocking probabilities of the b2b traffic aggregates as previously described.
+When the network capacity is assigned for the first time, all TE tunnels are dimensioned such that the corresponding blocking probabilities result to planned values, e.g. $10^{-3}$ for all aggregates.
 The network capacity not initially assigned to the tunnels is retained in a free resource pool.
-If some blocking probabilities leave their tolerance intervals, only the capacity of affected tunnels is adapted by acquiring more capacity from the free resource pool or by returning excessive capacity to it.
+If, by the time, some blocking probabilities leave their tolerance intervals, only the capacity of affected tunnels is adapted by acquiring more capacity from the free resource pool or by returning excessive capacity to it.
 This reduces the overall computation, signaling, and configuration effort.
 If the free resource pool is depleted, all tunnels are reinitialized.